Jean-Michel Vandamme: Career

 After retiring from professional football, Jean-Michel Vandamme became Lille first-team assistant coach in 1984.
 In 1989, he then left the club for Derby du Nord rivals Lens and joined the first-team coaching staff as assistant coach.

 In 1993, after this short experience, he returned to Lille and was appointed as academy general manager of the Northmen.
 He was then appointed as technical advisor of president Michel Seydoux in 2009, and as head of recruitment in 2011.

 Vandamme left his longtime club in 2018 with Luis Campos' arrival as Lille new technical advisor under Gérard Lopez presidency.
 As a consequence, he signed with Saint-Étienne, being appointed as head of recruitment in 2019, and worked for Club Brugge as well.

 On 20 April 2021, he returned to Lille and was appointed again as academy general manager.

-Under his watch as academy general manager, Lille renowned youth programme has produced many talents over the years.
-Eden Hazard, Yohan Cabaye, Mathieu Debuchy, Idrissa Gueye, Lucas Digne, Divock Origi, Benjamin Pavard or Martin Terrier have come through the ranks and are just some of the talents who have played for the club.
+During his tenure as academy general manager, Lille's youth programme produced players such as Eden Hazard, Yohan Cabaye, Mathieu Debuchy, Idrissa Gueye, Lucas Digne, Divock Origi, Benjamin Pavard or Martin Terrier.